tanhuy998/context-js/README.md

 ```

-We recommemd to use single `@Middleware` for all middleware functions like
+You are recommended to use single `@Middleware` for all middleware functions like

 ```js
 @Middleware.before(func1, func2, func3, func4, func4)